-'Upskirting' is now a criminal offence and typically involves taking a picture under a person's clothing without them knowing in order to obtain sexual gratification or to cause humiliation, distress or alarm.
-Evidence shows that girls, children with SEN and LGBT children are more likely to be the victims of sexual violence and harassment and boys are more likely to be the perpetrators.
+'Upskirting' is now a criminal offence (under the Voyeurism (Offences) Act 2019) and typically involves taking a picture under a person's clothing without them knowing in order to obtain sexual gratification or to cause humiliation, distress or alarm (anyone of any gender can be a victim).

+Evidence shows that girls, children with SEND and LGBT children are more likely to be the victims of sexual violence and harassment and boys are more likely to be the perpetrators.
 However, sexual violence and sexual harassment can occur between children of any gender.

 - 10.6 Curriculum Planned PHSE and Relationship and Sex Education (RSE) will include 'healthy and respectful behaviours'.
 This will be appropriate to pupils' age and stage of development.
-It will also be underpinned by the school's behaviour policy and pastoral support system. - 10.7 Responding to an incident School will follow the DfE guidance, 'Sexual violence and sexual harassment between children in schools and colleges', May 2018: - 10.7.1The school will liaise with the police, social care and parents as appropriate. - 10.7.2The school will offer support to both the victim(s) and perpetrator(s).
-Parents will be included in discussions about the format that this support will take. - 10.8 Children Missing (including absence from school) (CME) our school recognises the entitlement that all pupils have to education and will work closely with the local authority to share information about pupils who may be missing out on full time education or who go missing from education.
+It will also be underpinned by the school's behaviour policy and pastoral support system. - 10.7 Responding to an incident School will follow the DfE guidance, 'Sexual violence and sexual harassment between children in schools and colleges', September 2021: - 10.7.1The school will liaise with the police, social care and parents as appropriate. - 10.7.2The school will offer support to both the victim(s) and perpetrator(s).
+Parents will be included in discussions about the format that this support will take. - 10.8 Children Missing Education (including absence from school) (CME) our school recognises the entitlement that all pupils have to education and will work closely with the local authority to share information about pupils who may be missing out on full time education or who go missing from education.
 We also recognise that pupils who go missing is a sign that they may have been targeted by Child Sexual Exploitation perpetrators and/or drug related criminals (County Lines).
 Pupils may also be groomed into participating in other forms of criminal exploitation including cybercrime, serious violence and violent crime.
 Pupils who attend an alternative education provision are more likely to be vulnerable to these forms of exploitation.